CSC Computing Environment

 Basic usage of Allas

-Accessing Allas via the cPouta web interface
+Accessing Allas via the Puhti web interface

-2. Login with your CSC user account
+2. Login with your CSC user account (or Haka).

-• Keep the bucket Not public and name it as <project number>_<username>, in which <project number> is the number of your project (e.g. 2001234) and <username> is your CSC username
+• Name it as <id>_<username>, in which <id> is again the number of your project and <username> is your CSC username.
+Note that you cannot use a bucket name that already exists!

 Accessing Allas from Puhti